lardissone/DayOneLogger/README.md

 - `TIME_ZONE_OFFSET`: it's the number of difference in hours from `UTC`.
 It's also something we should calculate automatically, probably in the future.
 - `ENTRY_TAGS`: a list with the tags to be used in each entry.

-Finally, set the parsers you want to process at the end of the file:
+- `SERVICES`: a list with the services you want to process.
+Review each service file in the `services` folder in case you need to do custom modifications, actual services are:

-    do.process([
+    SERVICES = [
         'github',
         'reminders',
         'movies',
         'places',
         'tracks',
-        'tweets'])
+        'tweets']

 To run the script you just need to call it from the terminal by using: